 Have a question that this guide to the best things to do in Cordoba in 2 days didn’t answer?
-We’d love to hear from you and always try to respond to our readers.
+We’d love to hear from you!
 Leave your thoughts in the comments below.

 Like it?
 Pin this itinerary for 2 days in Cordoba to save for later!

 This Cordoba itinerary was originally published in 2019 but was last updated in February 2023 for accuracy and current information.